prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 2: Make a bid request
 {:.no_toc}

 The `fetchDemand` method makes a bid request to the prebid server.
-You should provide a `AdManagerAdRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.
+You should provide an `AdManagerAdRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.

 #### Step 3: Load a GAM interstitial ad
 {:.no_toc}

-Now you should request the ad from GAM.
-If the `AdManagerAdRequest` contains targeting keywords, the respective Prebid's line item will be returned from GAM, and GMA SDK will render its creative.
+You should now request the ad from GAM.
+If the `AdManagerAdRequest` contains targeting keywords, the respective Prebid line item will be returned from GAM, and GMA SDK will render its creative.

 Be sure that you make the ad request with the same `AdManagerAdRequest` object that you passed to the `fetchDemand` method.
 Otherwise, the ad request won't contain targeting keywords, and Prebid's ad won't ever be displayed.

 #### Step 4: Present the interstitial ad
 {:.no_toc}

-Follow the [GMA SDK guide](https://developers.google.com/ad-manager/mobile-ads-sdk/android/interstitial#display_the_ad) to display an interstitial ad right after receiving it or later in natural pauses in the flow of an app.
+Follow the [GMA SDK guide](https://developers.google.com/ad-manager/mobile-ads-sdk/android/interstitial#display_the_ad) to display an interstitial ad right after receiving it or later in a natural pauses in the flow of an app.

 ## Video Interstitial